Frequently Asked Questions

 You'll receive an Annual Notice of Change (ANoC) in September from your carrier.
 The ANoC will explain any changes happening to your current policy that will take effect the following year.

 If you're unhappy with the changes shown in your ANoC, you can change your coverage during the Annual Enrollment Period.
-Our team of AAA Medicare Licensed Advisors can help you review your options.
+Our team of AAA Licensed Insurance Agents can help you review your options.

 Although you'll have one chance to change your Medicare Advantage plan during the Medicare Advantage Open Enrollment Period January 1-March 31 each year, it's important to choose your plan carefully during the Annual Enrollment Period (AEP).
 For starters, ask yourself these questions: